Life imprisonment: Law passes

-In many countries around the world, particularly in the Commonwealth, courts have been given the authority to pass prison terms that may amount to de facto life imprisonment, meaning that the sentence would last longer than the human life expectancy.
-For example, courts in South Africa have handed out at least two sentences that have exceeded a century, while in Tasmania, Australia, Martin Bryant, the perpetrator of the Port Arthur massacre in 1996, received 35 life sentences plus 1,035 years without parole.
+In some countries around the world, courts have been given the authority to pass prison terms that may amount to de facto life imprisonment, meaning that the sentence would last longer than the human life expectancy.
+For example, in one American case a court imposed a sentence of life plus 1,000 years.
+Courts in South Africa have handed out at least two sentences that have exceeded a century, while in Tasmania, Australia, Martin Bryant, the perpetrator of the Port Arthur massacre in 1996, received 35 life sentences plus 1,035 years without parole.
 In the United States, James Holmes, the perpetrator of the 2012 Aurora theater shooting, received 12 consecutive life sentences plus 3,318 years without the possibility of parole.
 In the case of mass murder in the US, Parkland mass murderer Nikolas Cruz was sentenced to 34 consecutive terms of life imprisonment (without parole) for murdering 17 people and injuring another 17 at a school.
 Any sentence without parole effectively means a sentence cannot be suspended; a life sentence without parole, therefore, means that in the absence of circumstances such as pardon, amnesty or humanitarian grounds (e.g. imminent death), the prisoner will spend the rest of their natural life in prison.

 In several countries where de facto life terms are used, a release on humanitarian grounds (also known as compassionate release) is commonplace, such as in the case of Abdelbaset al-Megrahi.
 Since the behaviour of a prisoner serving a life sentence without parole is not relevant to the execution of such sentence, many people among lawyers, penitentiary specialists, criminologists, but most of all among human rights organizations oppose that punishment.
 In particular, they emphasize that when faced with a prisoner with no hope of ever being released, the prison has no means to discipline such a prisoner effectively.
 The European Court of Human Rights (ECtHR) has considered the issue of life imprisonment without the possibility of parole, particularly in relation to Article 3 of the European Convention on Human Rights, which prohibits inhuman or degrading treatment or punishment.
 The Court has ruled that irreducible life sentences (i.e. an imprisonment for life-regime without parole) violate Article 3.
 However, the Court has also stated that life sentences can be imposed without breaching Article 3 if there are guarantees of review and release.

 In some countries, young adults (18-21) may be able to receive life sentences without the possibility of parole.
 The use of those sentences has been the subject of continuous ethical, scientific, and legal debate.
-Should these youth be able to be sentenced to life without parole?
 There has been research in developmental neuroscience on maturity levels in the adolescent brain.
 Most of the research signifies that adolescent regions of the brain involved in impulse control and judgment are not developed to the extent they need to be to make sound decisions.
 These findings bring up discussions about how appropriate it is to send youth to life without parole.